SurrealNumber/CoreTitleInheritance/readme.txt

     capital chain single and plural versions
     update de_facto game concept
     other miscelaneous stuff I know I forgot or did not realize existed.

+If one looses a duchy title due to title succession law, de-jure teritory beneath goes as well including capital.
+Cannot core duchy even though counties beneath it are core.
+To debug this effectively I should document the triggers and effects. ran into error wher is_title_core_due_to_capital caused an error to be raised because the character had no capital.
+Will have to look into.

+documenting triggers:

+trigger can have custom_descriptions. custom_description = {
+    text = localization or trigger_localization
+    trigger- used in trigger as a whole and when false shows the text.
+}

+In trigger_localization key is trigger name, and the options are the person of the trigger.
+Have $COMPARATOR$ and $NUM$ are available in localization text CHARACTER, TITLE, PROVINCE seem to be available in localization text in gui language.
+For comparator specializations it is unclear what specifies which one is used.
+Triggers have implied AND at base level.
+Will change code to utilize this.
+SHOULD BE ABLE TO CORE PRIMARY/CAPITAL CHAIN TITLES - BENEFIT MIGHT BE WANTED.
+^would need ui clarification for when they are/are not cores from the mod.
+^benefit is already applied.
+Only difference is that the flat cost is not.
+^going to declare good enough as is.